Tower token (TOWER) Trading Down 21.5% Over Last 7 Days

-Tower token (CURRENCY:TOWER) traded 10.4% lower against the U.S. dollar during the 1 day period ending at 21:00 PM Eastern on July 30th.
-Tower token has a market capitalization of $5.64 million and approximately $407,149.00 worth of Tower token was traded on exchanges in the last 24 hours.
-In the last week, Tower token has traded down 21.5% against the U.S. dollar.
-One Tower token coin can now be bought for about $0.0253 or 0.00000070 BTC on popular exchanges.
+Tower token (CURRENCY:TOWER) traded down 10.4% against the US dollar during the 24 hour period ending at 15:00 PM ET on August 1st.
+Tower token has a total market capitalization of $5.64 million and $407,149.00 worth of Tower token was traded on exchanges in the last day.
+One Tower token coin can currently be bought for $0.0253 or 0.00000070 BTC on popular cryptocurrency exchanges.
+During the last seven days, Tower token has traded down 21.5% against the US dollar.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.